-The following article will list some of the most famous investors based on their ability to generate returns.
+The following article lists some of the most famous investors, based on their ability to generate returns.
 This list includes investors that have managed portfolios and created new methods of investing.
-Famous investors in this list includes Carl Icahn, Benjamin Graham, and Warren Buffet.
+Famous investors in this list include Carl Icahn, Benjamin Graham, and Warren Buffet.

-Known as a corporate raider, Carl Icahn made a fortune by buying large stakes in a company, obtain control, and direct company strategy to benefit shareholders.
+Known as a corporate raider, Carl Icahn made a fortune by buying large stakes in a company, obtaining control, and directing company strategy to benefit shareholders.
 Icahn believed that companies are often run by management that does not want to bring change and boards that do not hold management responsible.
-Icahn identifies such companies, brings change, and increase shareholder value.
+Icahn identifies such companies, brings change, and increases shareholder value.

 Most common ways Icahn creates profit include:

-- Change management decision to add value to shareholders including breaking up companies, cut costs, and drove some companies into debt.
+Change management decisions to add value to shareholders, including breaking up companies, cutting costs, and taking on more debt.

 While Icahn adds value to shareholders, he doesn’t always do the best for companies.
-In 1985, he purchased 20% shares of the Trans World Airlines (TWA) and took the airline private.
+In 1985, he purchased 20% of the shares of Trans World Airlines (TWA) and took the airline private.
 This moved made Icahn $469 million but put the airline $540 million in debt.
 He also sold TWA London routes to American Airlines.
 The routes were extremely profitable and valuable for TWA.
-When TWA filed for bankruptcy, the airline came up with a strategy called Karabu ticket agreement which allows Icahn to purchase flight tickets and sell it at a discount.
+When TWA filed for bankruptcy, the airline came up with a strategy called the Karabu ticket agreement which allowed Icahn to purchase flight tickets and sell them at a discount.
 This was disadvantageous for TWA, as they had to lower ticket costs to compete with the tickets Icahn was selling.
 This strategy cost TWA $100 million per year.

 Tips from Graham include:

 In value investing, the main rule is to look at the intrinsic value of the firm.
-If the intrinsic value is lower than market value, an investor should hold the stock until a mean reversion.
+If the intrinsic value is lower than the market value, an investor should hold the stock until a mean reversion.
 The mean reversion is where the market price and intrinsic prices converge.
-While talking about value investing, Graham describes the market price as “Mr. Market” that goes through optimistic and pessimistic periods.
-When Mr. Market is optimistic than they try to sell at a high price.
-But when he is pessimistic, they sell at a low price.
+While talking about value investing, Graham describes the market price as “Mr. Market”, which goes through optimistic and pessimistic periods.
+When Mr. Market is optimistic, try to sell at a high price.
+But when he is pessimistic, buy at a low price.
 To avoid buying the stock or selling at the wrong time, always look at the intrinsic value.

 Mr. Market is emotional and is always willing to buy or sell a stock at different prices.
 Due to this, the second tip Graham has is to avoid the herd or crowd.
 Since the market moves often, diligent investors will be able to buy and sell at good times if they do fundamental research.

 Warren Buffett is perhaps the most famous investor in the world and has made a fortune through his investments.
-Buffet’s investment style is similar to Benjamin Graham as he was a student of Graham’s.
-He focuses on long term value investing and his company Berkshire Hathaway has an annual return of 20.9% over 52 years.
+Buffet’s investment style is similar to Benjamin Graham, as he was a student of Graham’s.
+He focuses on long term value investing and his company, Berkshire Hathaway, has produced an annual return of 20.9% over 52 years.

 Tips from Buffett includes:

 Firstly, Buffett states that the best investment a person can make is in their own abilities because “nobody can take away what you’ve got in yourself, and everybody has potential they haven’t used yet”.
 Since most people won’t be making the majority of their money from the market, it’s essential in developing skills to advance personal careers.
-Buffett himself invested in a course to improve his public speaking skills, which helped him sell stocks while being 21.
+Buffett himself invested in a course to improve his public speaking skills, which helped him sell stocks when he was very young.

 Thank you for reading CFI’s article on famous investors.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: